 Return Third Party Request for Execution Used to report on the status of a request for execution.

-Perform Third Party Request for Verification Used to forward a response from a PISP to a DFSP’s challenge, asking a trusted third party to verify the correctness of the response.
-This allows STIP systems to provide central services for authorisation verification, so that smaller participants are not disadvantaged.
+Perform Third Party Request for Verification Used to forward a response from a TPP to a DDFSP’s challenge, asking a trusted third party to verify the correctness of the response.
+This allows IPFI systems to provide central services for authorisation verification, so that smaller participants are not disadvantaged.

 Return Third Party Request for Verification Used to report on the status of a request for verification.